What are 6 life insurance content marketing strategies?

 Expert opinion about how often and when to post varies – and it’s always changing, too.

-In general, you’ll want to post at least once a day on platforms like Facebook, Twitter and Google+ – but if you can post more frequently, go for it.
+In general, you’ll want to post at least once a day on platforms like Facebook and Instagram.

 On a professional platform like LinkedIn, aim for once a day or once a week.

-Mornings are an ideal time to post on Google+ and LinkedIn.
-But if you’re using Facebook, Twitter, Instagram and Pinterest, afternoons tend to work better.
+Mornings are an ideal time to post on LinkedIn.
+But if you’re using Facebook, Instagram and Pinterest, afternoons tend to work better.

-The best way to maximize your investment in insurance agent marketing on social media is to listen to prospects.
+The best way to maximize your investment in life insurance content marketing strategies on social media is to listen to prospects.

 Keep an eye on your social media channels for comments and messages.
 Always reply back and keep your responses personal.